leastern/leastern.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the Finance and Business Economics Department at the Foster School of Business, University of Washington and Carol Batchelder Finance Faculty Fellow.
+I am an Assistant Professor in the Finance and Business Economics Department at the Foster School of Business, University of Washington and Carol Batchelder Endowed Finance Faculty Fellow.

 My research interests span a variety of areas in corporate finance and private equity.